-

 Phone: 709 643 4563 or 709 643 1290

-• My name is Jacey Bennett, I have two Spirit Names – Granddaughter White Wolf and Spirit Wind.
 I started my journey with NAWN in August 2023 as the Mental Health Peer Support with the Elders and Youth; Breaking the Silence on Mental Health program.
-I am now the Project Coordinator on the Preparing for a Stronger Future project, which is focused on the planning and development of NAWN’s Cultural Healing and Wellness Centre.
-I am passionate about Indigenous ways of knowing and being, Ceremony, and seeking/gathering cultural knowledge.
-It has become an integral part of my personal healing journey.
-Other things I am passionate about include my two dogs – Duke and Scooby, my small hobby farm, the colour Purple, and helping others along their path to healing.
+I spent two years working as the Project Coordinator on the Preparing for a Stronger Future project, which was focused on the planning and development of NAWN’s future Cultural Healing and Wellness Centre (CHWC).
+Presently, I am the Capacity Project Coordinator, with a focus on strengthening NAWN’s sustainability through continued work on the CHWC, social enterprise development and housing support.
+I am passionate about Indigenous ways of knowing, being and healing, Ceremony, community and connection, and seeking and gathering cultural knowledge.
+Other things I am passionate about include my two dogs – Duke and Scooby, my small hobby farm, and the colour purple.

 Email: chwc.nawn@gmail.com